juliana-steinbach/HySPI/README.md

 The daily allocation criteria models a system where electricity produced on a given day is allocated to that same day.
 This method limits the PV credits to sunny days, leaving cloudy days to rely almost entirely on grid electricity.

 Once an allocation criteria is selected in the web app, the resulting share of grid and PV electricity consumption is calculated and linked to PV and grid activities.
 The default PV activity used is based on a 570 kWp open ground multi-Si photovoltaic installation located in France.
-In the future, the web app will provide a range of PV activity options to better match the proposed system.
-The grid electricity activity is associated with a background scenario as described later in this README.

 ## Allocation Equations